FN C1A1 Sniper Rifle

 It appears that fewer than 90,000 FN C1/C1A1 rifles were manufactured as the serial numbers only reach into the 8Lxxxx serial.
 None of those were especially built as sniper rifles, but any of these FNs could be fitted with a Sniper Scope C1.

 Only 305 (Ref: Without Warning p.
-71) SNIPER SCOPES C1 were ordered by Canada so these are rare, thus making it about as rare as the 350 WWII Lyman Alaskan No. 32 TP MK.I and some of the R.E.L.
-C No. 32 scopes but the C1 less desirable as they are newer, the rifles are “Prohibited” in Canada and most of these rifles were destroyed.
-The author has recorded serial numbers of Sniper Scopes C1 from 1201 to 1561 which is a spread of 360, so more than the 305 listed bought by the Canadian Army were made, likely for Australian and British testing.
+71) SNIPER SCOPES C1 were ordered by Canada, so these are rare, thus making it about as rare as the 350 WWII Lyman Alaskan No. 32 TP MK.I and some of the R.E.L.
+C No. 32 scopes, but the C1 is less valuable as they are much newer and the rifles for the scope are “Prohibited” in Canada.
+Most of these rifles were destroyed.
+The author has recorded serial numbers of Sniper Scopes C1 from 1201 to 1561 which is a spread of 360, so it appears that more than the 305 listed bought by the Canadian Army were made, possibly for Australian and British testing.

 These sniper scopes could be fitted onto any of these FN rifles without modification in about 15 seconds.
 All one had to do was break open the rifle, remove the body cover, insert the sniper body cover (with its Mount, Telescope, C2), close the rifle, and then pop the scope on.
 The scope is installed by pushing forward on the lever that is on the left side of the mount (see photos), hooking the scope on the front end of the scope mount, lowering the rear end of the scope and then releasing the lever.
 The removal was the opposite action. i.e. Push forward on the latch and and lift off the scope.
 The sniper body cover (Mount, Telescope, C2) could be left in place and the rifle could be used in the normal fashion or the body cover could be changed back.
 The “Cover Assembly, Adaptor” could be fitted onto the “Mount, Telescope, C2” (action cover with scope base fitted) to protect it from damage.
 As a result ANY FN C1A1 rifle with a Sniper Scope C1 fitted becomes a “sniper rifle”.
 These rifles and scopes were not mated and numbered to ensure that they remained together, as was and still is, usually the case with sniper rifles.
 If an FN C1A1 rifle is found with a C1 scope on it, that does not mean that the scope was on that rifle in service, but it does mean that it is now a legitimate sniper rifle.